 Please know that some of the links in this list are affiliate links.
 This means that at no additional cost to you, I will earn a commission if you decide to make a purchase through my link.
 I’m comfortable doing this because I’ve had positive experiences with these products, and I suspect you will too.
 I recommend them because they are great products, not solely because of the small commissions I will make if you decide to buy them.
 However, I always appreciate it when readers choose to purchase through my links.
 The affiliate income I earn helps to pay for the site and the content I deliver on it.

 Apple: These days I’m a diehard Apple hardware and software user.
 We switched from PCs to Apple in our home many years ago and I followed that move when I started my business.
-Everyday I use some combination of my iMac 27” desktop computer, iPad, iPhone 4S, and my older 13″ Macbook.
+Everyday I use some combination of my iMac 27” desktop computer, iPad2, iPhone 6S Plus, and my much older 13″ Macbook.
 As a carryover of my years of use at John Deere, I do have the Microsoft Office suite loaded on my Mac.
 While I still find myself regularly using Powerpoint, Word and Excel, I’m currently making the move to Keynote and Pages.

 Website Hosting and Email List Management